 Specific mitigation measures, including but not limited to, possible site avoidance, excavation or data recovery would have to be determined when site-specific development proposals are received.
+A visual impact assessment would be conducted within parcels MTM 105431-FB and MTM 105431-FE.
+If a visual impact is suggested, stipulation CR 16-1 would be applied to reduce visual impacts.
+However, in most surface-disturbing situations cultural resources would be avoided by project redesign or relocation.
 Should an adverse impact be unavoidable, significant properties would be site-specifically mitigated prior to implementation of a project.